thienan11/MappingForSocialJustice/README.md

 ## Current Implementation for Face Blurring

-Currently exploring two models, [RetinaFace](https://github.com/serengil/retinaface?tab=readme-ov-file) and [YOLO](https://github.com/derronqi/yolov8-face) (particularly YOLOv8).
+Currently exploring two models, [RetinaFace](https://github.com/serengil/retinaface?tab=readme-ov-file) and [YOLO](https://github.com/ultralytics/ultralytics) (particularly YOLOv8).

-YOLOv8 model currently produces the best results.
+YOLOv8 model currently produces the best results (fast & lightweight too).
 The script utilizes OpenCV for image and video processing, along with PyTorch and the Ultralytics YOLO package for face detection.
 Here's a brief overview of its operation:

 - For images, it reads the specified file, detects faces using the YOLOv8 model, applies pixelation to each detected face, and saves the result to the specified output file.

 - For videos, it processes each frame in the same manner as images, then compiles the frames back into a video file with the original dimensions and frame rate.

-- Faces are detected with a low confidence threshold to ensure broad coverage, and a pixelation effect is applied to enhance privacy while maintaining the context of the image or video.
+- Faces are detected with a low confidence threshold to ensure that low quality, hard to see faces are detected.
+Two pixelation effects are being tested (normal pixelation & randomized pixelation in face region).
+The goal is to enhance privacy while maintaining the context of the image or video.

 Documentation for YOLOv8 can be found here: https://docs.ultralytics.com/modes/predict/